sroehling/MailShredder/MailCleanerSpec.md

 ###  Sent Mail

 1. Group the recipients in a way that will allow rapid deletion and/or setting up filters:
     * Group by recipient and show the count.
     * Show which ones are in address book.
     * Group by recipients domain (e.g. "@gmail.com","@followupthen.com")
     * Covered by delete rule or not.
-    * By timeframe - eg older than 6 months, older than 1 year.
+    * By timeframe - e.g. older than 6 months, older than 1 year.
     * With and without attachments.
     * Locked vs unlocked.
     * With a given subject